Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 `$('div.wpcf7 > form').wpcf7ClearSignatures();` to clear fields
 `$('div.wpcf7 > form').wpcf7InitSignatures();` to reload fields

-So you only have to replace the former functions by this new ones.
+So you only have to replace the former functions by these new ones.
 Don't forget to have a look at your contact form *additional settings* tab, where there's usually some code to clear the fields on submit.

 == Changelog ==

+= 4.1 =
+* Updated signature pad library to 2.1.1
+* Added signature pad options to the shortocode

 = 4.0.1 =
 * Added a fix for Conditional Fields plugin to be compatible again